Minimizing the time to a decision: The Laplace transform of the distribution of

 Using \eqref{e:hinlambda} and the differentiability of $\lambda$, the limit from above is

 This is equal to the limit from below,

 by the smooth pasting property.
-The other first order partial derivatives exist by similar arguments.
-Note that we do not include in our hypothesis the requirement that these first order partial derivatives exist at the boundary points of $I$.
+The other first-order partial derivatives exist by similar arguments.
+Note that we do not include in our hypothesis the requirement that these first-order partial derivatives exist at the boundary points of the interval.

-The second order derivatives are only slightly more laborious to check.
+The second-order derivatives are only slightly more laborious to check.
 As before it is at switching boundaries where we must take care in checking that the limits from above and below agree.
-For the partial derivatives $\frac{\partial^2}{\partial x_i^2}h$ at a point $x$ not in $D$ with $x_i \in (0,1)$, it is continuity of $\hat f^i$ at $x$ that allows us to equate the limits and show that the result is continuous, rather than smooth pasting.
-For the mixed partial derivatives, a priori, we don't have this helping hand.
-Instead, when two components are equal, we can always assume that one is the ``middle'' component that enters through the the terms $h^+$ and $h^-$ in \eqref{e:hinlambda} while the other is an ``upper'' or ``lower'' term that enters through $\lambda^+$ and $\lambda^-$.
-This makes it easy to check that the partial derivations of $h$ commute at $x$.
-Now we can use the smooth pasting condition \eqref{e:smoothpasting} to show that, for example,
+For the partial derivatives $\frac{\partial^2}{\partial x_i^2}h$ at a point $x$ not in $D$ with $x_i \in(0,1)$, we equate the limits using the fact that $(\Generator^i - r)h(x)$ vanishes whenever $x_i$ is equal to another component of $x$ rather than smooth pasting.
+For the mixed partial derivatives, we use a different argument.
+When exactly two components are equal, there is no problem.
+This is a consequence of the form \eqref{e:hinlambda} of $h$---one component enters through the terms $h^+$ and $h^-$ while the other two components enter through $\lambda^+$ and $\lambda^-$.
+For example, if $x_1 = x_2 < x_3$, then

+regardless of how the switching boundary is approached.
+When all three components are equal, we must check that